SETI/rms-cspyce/README-developers.md

 If you modify any of the templates, you will need to re-run the "generate" command above (using Python3) and the "build_ext" command.
-The Python setuptools is not yet smart enough to understand dependencies.
+The Python `setuptools` is not yet smart enough to understand dependencies.

+### Step 4
 Once you have built `cspyce`, you should confirm that it works.
 ```shell
 python